 - Vitamin and mineral imbalances can lead to numerous health conditions: including broken bones and toxicity.

-While advocates of raw feeding claim many perceived diets, unfortunately, there is no scientific evidence to support claims that feeling raw is beneficial when compared to a conventional diet.
+While advocates of raw feeding claim many perceived diets, unfortunately, there is no scientific evidence to support claims that feeding raw is beneficial when compared to a conventional diet.
 There are, however, many scientific sources stating the risks discussed above.

 Please give us a call if you have any questions.